George Foster Peabody: Social activism

 Peabody retired from business in 1906 to pursue a life of public service.
 Long interested in social causes, he supported such progressive ideas as the single tax as advocated by Henry George in his book Progress and Poverty, free trade, women's suffrage and government ownership of railroads.
 He was active in the anti-war movement and also interested in education, particularly in the South and particularly for African-Americans.
 He was a co-founder, director and treasurer of the General Education Board, the Southern Education Board, and the Anna T. Jeanes Foundation.
 He also served on the board of trustees for the American Church Institute for Negroes, Hampton University in Virginia, Tuskegee University in Alabama, the University of Georgia, and the Brooklyn Polytechnic Institute.
+He was secretary of the Southern Education Board.

 Political activities

 From early in his life Peabody was interested in Democratic Party politics.
 In the early 1880s, he helped his close friend Edward M. Shepard organize the Young Men's Democratic Club of Brooklyn, took a part in the 1892 presidential campaign on behalf of Grover Cleveland, supported the Gold Democrats against William Jennings Bryan in 1896, then switched to more moderate monetary reform as a member of the executive committee of the Indianapolis Monetary Convention in 1897.
 In 1904–1906, he served as treasurer of the Democratic National Committee.
 Although he declined to run for political office, and declined President Wilson's offer of a place on the Federal Trade Commission, Peabody was an unofficial counselor to many government officials.
 From 1914 to 1921 he served on the board of directors of the Federal Reserve Bank in New York.
-In June 1932 Franklin Delano Roosevelt, then Governor of New York, visited Peabody for advice and support in deciding to run for President of the United States.
+In June 1932, Franklin Delano Roosevelt, then Governor of New York, visited Peabody for advice and support in deciding to run for President of the United States.

 Philanthropic activities

 Peabody served from 1884 to 1930 as a trustee of Hampton University, one of Virginia's historically black universities, where he established in the university library the Peabody Collection of rare materials on African-American history, one of the largest collections in the United States.

-In 1901 Peabody donated land for Peabody Park at the University of North Carolina at Greensboro.
+In 1901, Peabody donated land for Peabody Park at the University of North Carolina at Greensboro.

 He funded YMCA of Metropolitan Columbus, in Georgia, built in 1903, believed to be the only marble "Y" building in the United States.